Weekend (2011 film): Home media

 A "director-approved special edition" of Weekend was released by The Criterion Collection on both DVD and Blu-ray on 21 August 2012.
 The release includes a high-definition digital master of the film; new interviews with cast and crew; two of Cullen's and New's joint audition scenes; two short films by Haigh: Cahuenga Blvd.
 (2003) and Five Miles Out (2009); and additional features.

 Banning of film in Catholic Church cinemas

 The film was restricted to 10 cinemas on its release in Italy on 10 March 2016 after the country's bishops branded Andrew Haigh's acclaimed gay love story "indecent" and "unusable" in the country's many church-owned film theaters.
 The film was shunned by the more than 1,100 cinemas owned by the Catholic Church that comprise the bulk of Italy's network of independent/arthouse theaters.
 The country's official film board approved the film for audiences over 14.

+Musical

+A stage adaptation of Weekend was presented at the ASCAP Foundation Musical Theatre Workshop in May 2025.
+The musical adaptation features a script and songs by Julian Hornik, Khiyon Hursey, and Mark Sonnenblick.